isovector/certainty-by-construction/src/book/Chapter7-Structures.lagda.md

   identityʳ  (dual m)        = identityˡ m
 ```

-We can now get the last-`just`-wins monoid for free, since it's just
+We can now get the last-`ctor:just`-wins monoid for free, since it's just
 `expr:dual <∣>-nothing`.

 As another example of monoids, we note that lists form one under concatenation